Alexander Shumsky: Early life and 1905 Revolution

 Shumsky was born in the village of Turchynka, Volhynian Governorate (today Zhytomyr Oblast) in a family of foresters.
 The State Archives of Zhytomyr Oblast identify his parents as Yakiv Danylovych and Yeva.

 Shumsky himself wrote that he was born in a family of "batrak" (poor farmer-serfs).
-Yuriy Shapoval indicates that Shumnsky was not fully truthful about his origins, possibly due to the practice of characterising oneself in early Soviet history as coming from the lower class.
+Yuriy Shapoval indicates that Shumsky was not fully truthful about his origins, possibly due to the practice of characterising oneself in early Soviet history as coming from the lower class.
 In reality Shumsky's father Yakiv Danylovych, who worked as a forester for the landowner Mikhail Muravyov, had noble origins.
 Shumsky's grandfather Danylo Yakovych was a second generation priest, who had been assigned to the village of Turchynka in 1862.

 He finished school in 1906, either at a village school or a two-year church parish school.
 After school, he worked at a sawmill and from 1908 as a land surveyor's assistant in the land reclamation commission.

 In 1908 he joined the workers' movement and the Ukrainian Social Democratic League ("Spilka").
-In 1909 he participated in a strike at a local sawmill.
+In 1909, he participated in a strike at a local sawmill.

-In 1911 Shumsky began night school at the Shanyavsky Moscow People's University, but never finished.
-During that period he participated in the Ukrainian socialist club in Moscow and later became a member of the Ukrainian Party of Socialist Revolutionaries (UPSR)..
+In 1911 Shumsky began night school at the Shanyavsky Moscow City People's University, but never finished.
+During that period he participated in the Ukrainian socialist club in Moscow and later became a member of the Ukrainian Party of Socialist Revolutionaries (UPSR).
 In 1915 he received the certificate of matura through expedited testing and enrolled in the Moscow veterinary school, but his studies were interrupted by World War I after he was arrested for spreading "revolutionary literature" and sent to serve military duty at the South Western Front.